 WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

-In conclusion, please look at the photo at the bottom of this page and just ride with minimum luggage.
+In conclusion, take a look at the photo at the bottom of this page.
+It perfectly illustrates our best advice: travel light and ride with the minimum amount of luggage possible.

 Spare Parts